 • (04/2023) Our paper on mobile dark user interface patterns is accepted to DSN 2023.

-• (03/2023) Our paper on software supply chain security is accepted to USENIX Security 2023.
+• (03/2023) Our paper on mobile supply chain security is accepted to USENIX Security 2023.

-• (09/2022) Our paper on a large-scale analysis of IoT data exposure is accepted to USENIX Security 2023.
+• (09/2022) Our paper on analyzing IoT data exposure is accepted to USENIX Security 2023.

 • (07/2022) Our paper on the security of exposed cloud services is accepted to USENIX Security 2023.

-• (07/2022) I will serve as a PC member of ACNS 2023 (Applied Cryptography and Network Security 2023).
+• (07/2022) I am invited to serve as a PC member of ACNS 2023.

 • (03/2022) I will join UCF as a tenure-track assistant professor in fall 2022.